-- The AAL distribution for Productive Assets confirms the exposure distribution with hotspots in central and Ngamiland districts for all sectors considered, the north eastern and the south eastern district show remarkable losses despite their limited extension. - Comparison of AALs for all sectors between present and future climate shows that it is likely to expect a decrease in economic losses.
+- The AAL distribution for the different sectors confirms the exposure distribution with hotspots in central and Ngamiland districts. the north-eastern and south-eastern districts show remarkable losses despite their limited area. - The comparison of AALs, for all sectors, between present and future climates, shows that a decrease in economic losses is likely.
 The pattern indicating a reduction in economic losses is confirmed in all sectors considered.

-- Although Average Annual Loss is about 75 mln USD/y, the likelihood for a 200 million losses from floods is on average once a decade (every 10 years).
+- Although under future climate conditions Average Annual Loss is about 70 million USD/y, the likelihood of a 200 million loss from floods is on average of once every 20 years.
 This means that considerable losses may be experienced frequently.
-The likelihood of disaster losses of about 600 million USD is on average once in 100 years.
-Extremes losses might reach 1 billion USD. - Sectors that are most affected by very frequent and frequent events are housing, services and transport; the losses distribution among sectors changes moving from rare to very rare events and the share of critical infrastructures tends to increase. - It is likely that both frequent and extreme losses will decrease under future climate conditions and greater differences are observed for rare and very rare events.
+The likelihood of disaster loss of about 500 million USD is on average once in 100 years.
+Extremes losses might reach 800 millions USD. - Sectors that are most affected by very frequent and frequent loss events are housing, services and transport; the losses distribution among sectors slightly changes moving from rare to very rare loss events and the share of the transport sector decreases in favor of the other critical infrastructures. - It is likely that both frequent and extreme losses will decrease under future climate conditions and greater differences are observed for rare events.
 Given the high level of uncertainty in future climate prediction, worse scenarios may also be possible (compare climate section on p.8). - The specific shape of the PML curve, shows that flood risk can be considerably reduced by strategically minimizing the impact of very frequent disaster events, hence by investing in disaster risk reduction.